galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 ## Writing a testing tool

 To demonstrate a real-life scenario and TPV's role in it, let's plan on setting up a configuration where the VM designated for training jobs doesn't run real jobs and hence doesn't get overloaded.
-To start, we'll create a fake tool that we'll use in our configuration.
+To start, we'll create a "testing" tool that we'll use in our configuration.
+This testing tool can run quickly, and without overloading our small machines.

 > <hands-on-title>Deploying a Tool</hands-on-title>
 >